WICG/dbsc/DBSCE/Overview.md

 From the deployment point of view there are two types of local key helpers: _well-known_(_private_) and _third party_(_public_)

 - _Public local key helper_ or _third party_: Can be accessed by any Identity Provider (IdP).
 Typically owned by a provider different from the IdP, communicates with the IdP through a well-defined public protocol.
 A third party local key helper has a special deployment mechanism.
 - _Private local key helper_ or _well known_ : Can be specific to an IdP.
 Typically owned by the IdP and will have a private protocol to communicate with the IdP.
 Comes with either OS or built into the browser.
-It assumed that well-known key helpers are **trusted and enabled by default** in a browser.
+It assumed that well-known key helpers are **trusted and enabled by default** in a browser and/or a given IDP.
 A browser knows how to activate a well-known key helper.

 The Local Key Helper is responsible for: